JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/Doing_the_Fathers_Will.md

 While the Father's will includes a plan and a destiny for our planet and for the universe as a whole, God also has a plan and purpose for each planetary mortal.
 Such plans include, for example, the enlightening experience of parenthood, and such a requirement will be fulfilled in the Probationary Nursery on the Finaliter's World if it is not experienced during mortal life.

 The unique plan and purpose for each individual extends beyond planetary life to include: the local universe morontia career, the superuniverse spiritual ascension, the Havona experience, citizenship on Paradise, and, as members of the Mortal Corps of Finality, assignments in the other six superuniverses, and, beyond supremacy, administrative adventures in the Master Universe Outer Space Zones, and then never-ending activities in the unfathomable eternity of our postulated Cosmos Infinite careers.
 Such plans are probably known, I would suggest, only by the Father, by one's particular Thought Adjuster, and perhaps by the Eternal Son and the Infinite Spirit.
 The Father's will for the individual is, as we see, limitless.
-As a revelator writes, “The quest for God is endless!” ([UB 106:7.5](/en/The_Urantia_Book/106#p7_5)) While it seems to be the Father's will that his children on Urantia know of this overwhelming future eternal destiny, a revelator also states that, at any given time, the work of one's present life and current residential sphere is foremost in importance.
+As a revelator writes, “The quest for God is endless!” (<a id="a62_784"></a>[UB 106:7.5](/en/The_Urantia_Book/106#p7_5)) While it seems to be the Father's will that his children on Urantia know of this overwhelming future eternal destiny, a revelator also states that, at any given time, the work of one's present life and current residential sphere is foremost in importance.

-It is a part of the Father's will that we know him — that we become God-conscious. “[God] has mobilized the resources of divine wisdom in a never-ending effort to reveal himself to the children of his universal domains.” ([UB 5:1.2](/en/The_Urantia_Book/5#p1_2)) For me, this is best achieved through the techniques of prayer, meditation, and worship.
+It is a part of the Father's will that we know him — that we become God-conscious. “[God] has mobilized the resources of divine wisdom in a never-ending effort to reveal himself to the children of his universal domains.” (<a id="a64_222"></a>[UB 5:1.2](/en/The_Urantia_Book/5#p1_2)) For me, this is best achieved through the techniques of prayer, meditation, and worship.
 I find reading _The Urantia Book_, beneficial service to others, and socialization with other God-knowing mortals to be especially helpful.
 And, as Jesus taught, “It is not so important that you should know about the fact of God as that you should increasingly grow in the ability to _feel the presence of God_.
 When you once begin to find God in your soul, presently you will begin to discover him in other men's souls and eventually in all the creatures and creations of a mighty universe.” (p.
 1733)

 > _Concerning the proclamation of the gospel of sonship-or-daughterhood with God, Jesus trained his apostles experientially in order to convince them directly that such tactics as emotional appeal, miracle performance, physical healing, or simply feeding people do not necessarily create spiritually devoted human disciples and believers_

-On the subject of doing the Father's will, a Divine Counselor writes, “The affectionate dedication of the human will to the doing of the Father's will is man's choicest gift to God; in fact, such a consecration of creature will constitutes man's only possible gift of true value to the Paradise Father.” ([UB 1:1.2](/en/The_Urantia_Book/1#p1_2)) And a Solitary Messenger also testifies, “[T]he doing of [God's] will is the secret of survival and of perfection in survival....
+On the subject of doing the Father's will, a Divine Counselor writes, “The affectionate dedication of the human will to the doing of the Father's will is man's choicest gift to God; in fact, such a consecration of creature will constitutes man's only possible gift of true value to the Paradise Father.” (<a id="a68_305"></a>[UB 1:1.2](/en/The_Urantia_Book/1#p1_2)) And a Solitary Messenger also testifies, “[T]he doing of [God's] will is the secret of survival and of perfection in survival....
 [W] hen the creature personality consents — chooses — to subject the creature will to the Father's will.... [s] uch a creature choice is not a surrender of will.
 It is a consecration of will, an expansion of will, a glorification of will, a perfecting of will....
-[And] this choosing does not so much consist in the negation of creature will — ‘Not my will but yours be done’ — as it consists in the creature's positive affirmation: ‘It is my will that your will be done.’” ([UB 111:5.6](/en/The_Urantia_Book/111#p5_6))
+[And] this choosing does not so much consist in the negation of creature will — ‘Not my will but yours be done’ — as it consists in the creature's positive affirmation: ‘It is my will that your will be done.’” (<a id="a68_951"></a>[UB 111:5.6](/en/The_Urantia_Book/111#p5_6))

 ## Loving Relationships